yi-jiayu/terraform-provider-telegram/website/docs/r/bot_webhook.html.markdown

   connections to the webhook for update delivery, 1-100.
 Defaults to 40.
 Use lower values to limit the load on your bot‘s server, and higher values to increase your bot’s throughput.
+* `allowed_updates` - (Optional) A JSON-serialized list of the update types you want your bot to receive.
+See [Update](https://core.telegram.org/bots/api#update) for a complete list of available update types.
+Specify an empty list to receive all updates regardless of type (default).

 ## Attributes Reference